BigBIueWhale/unlimited_int/README.md

 # Written by Ronen Zyroff in 2019-2020
 Arbitrary-precision arithmetic library written in pure C++ (with some std for string manipulation) for C++.
 Has similar syntax to int in C++ with operator overloading.\
 \
+LOOK AT main.cpp for a complete example of how to use this library.
+READING main.cpp is the best tutorial of this library.\
+\
-You must tell your compiler to compile all .h and .cpp files that are included in this repository.\
+You must tell your compiler to compile all .h and .cpp files that are included in this repository, as showed in the Makefile\
 To use the library you must include "unlimited_int.h" and then use "unlimited_int" object as you would use "int".\
 \
 There are 3 main differences between unlimited_int and between regular int in terms of syntax:\